Suman7495/rl-botics/README.md

   - `update_policy`: Update the policy
   - `update_value`: Update the value function
   - `print_results`: Print the training results
+  - `process_paths`: (optional) Process collected trajectories to return the feed dictionary for TensorFlow

+It is recommended to check the structure of `ppo.py` and follow a similar structure.

 ## Credits
 Suman Pal